Kurt Kitayama Betting Profile: The Sentry - PGA TOUR

 Kitayama's Best Finishes

-- Kitayama participated in 23 tournaments last season, picking up one win with three top-five finishes.
+- Kitayama took part in 23 tournaments last season, picking up one win with three top-five finishes.

+- In those 23 tournaments, he had a 56.5% success rate in terms of making the cut (13 cuts made).

 - Last season Kitayama's best performance came at the Arnold Palmer Invitational presented by Mastercard, where he won the title with a score of -9.

-- With 1216 points last season, Kitayama finished 23rd in the FedExCup standings.
+- With 1216 points last season, Kitayama ranked 23rd in the FedExCup standings.

 Kitayama's Strokes Gained Rankings